Climate Change in Australia

 Climate information, projections, tools and data

-The average annual temperature of Australia in 2019 was at or around the temperature expected to be the new long-term average (the 'new normal') when the world is at +1.5 °C since pre-industrial.
+The average annual temperature of Australia in 2019 and 2024 was at or around the temperature expected to be the new long-term average (the 'new normal') when the world is at +1.5 °C since pre-industrial.

 See also: Reaching Global Warming Levels

-The globe has warmed by around +1.1 °C, Australia by around +1.6 °C, a ratio of around x1.4.
+Up to the last decade (2011-2020), the globe warmed by around +1.1 °C, Australia by around +1.6 °C, a ratio of around x1.4.
 This suggests that when the world is at +1.5 °C, Australia will be at around +2.1 °C since 1850–1900.
-The average temperature of the record year 2019 was at around this temperature – so is expected to be typical of an average year in Australia in a +1.5 °C world.

 See also: Australian Warming